Services that use your Williams Network Account Username & Password

 Changing your local account password

-All computers have a local account that is independent of your Williams account.
-This local account password is needed to get in to your Windows computer and to install software on your Mac computer.
-If you change your Williams password, your local account password is NOT automatically changed with it.
+All computers have a local account.
+This local account password is needed to get in to your Windows computer and to log in to and install software on your Mac computer.
+Modern PCs have the local account linked with your college account so you don’t ever need to change the password.
+Mac computers are not linked so the computer account and password is different than your college account.

 Choosing a password